bb4L/telegram-task-bot-pip/README.md

 ### UrlTask
 Extension of the `GenericTask` to simplify the usage for jobs calling a URL and returning the link/ response to the subscribers.
-It tries until it gets a response every 2 seconds.
+It retries every 2 seconds until it gets a response.

 This class adds a `url` field where the information lies.